Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/schedule.md

 ## Milestone 3 Deliverables:
 - F7: Calendar Integration
     - R1: A user can input a last minute change to their calendar, which is able to cancel an already existing time slot to meet up.
-    - R2: A user can import their events from multiple calendars seen in Milestone 2.
+    - R2: A user can import their events from more than one calendar.
     - R3: Able to find new time if first time does not work
 - F8: Push notification to user
     - R1: Able to notify user of time being cancelled, and prompt with new time
     - R2: User is notified that previous time slot was cancelled, and a new one has been found.
 - F10: Social Media
-    - R1: The application is able to generate a clipboard with all user handles of specified platform
-    - R2: The user can redirected to platform of interest (if they have mobile app)

-## Milestone 4 Deliverables:
-- F12: Social Media
-    - R1: The application can create groups for the user in social media platforms that allow for it to happen.
+    - R1: The system will create a group chat based on the groups preferred messaging platform selection.
+    - R2: if the group selects a messaging service that cannot be automatically generated, the application will to generate a list of the groups, user names and copy them to the group organizer's clipboard.
+    - R3: The user will be deeplinked/redirected to the groups prefered messaging platform.